 However, following a recent invitation from the company to turn up bright and early at Goodwood in Sussex one morning along with an enthusiastic troupe of similarly virginal journo colleagues, my McLaren cherry has been popped.

-I’m sitting in a 570S coupe (£143,250 retail), its semi scissor doors are raised and I’m receiving instruction on what’s what in the cockpit: engine modes, chassis modes, seat adjustment, paddle-shift/auto modes, McLaren’s exclusive satnav/infotainment system – there’s much to learn.
+I’m sitting in a 570S coupe (£143,250 retail), its semi scissor doors are raised and I’m receiving instruction on what’s what in the cockpit: engine modes, chassis modes, seat adjustment, paddle-shift/auto modes, McLaren’s number one satnav/infotainment system – there’s much to learn.
 I’m also impressed by the interior’s immaculate fit and finish, and I’m wondering whether it’s possible to get into a McLaren, or indeed clamber out, with any degree of elegance.
 Taking careful note of others’ ingress and egress through the day, it became clear that it isn’t.

 How can I finance a McLaren 570S?